hashicorp/terraform-website/content/source/docs/enterprise/install/active-active.html.md

 </table>

-_* Fields marked with an asterisk are only necessary  if your external Redis instance requires them._
+_* Fields marked with an asterisk are only necessary if your particular external Redis instance requires them._

 For example: